 Attachment VI

-This form gives us the names, telephone numbers, e-mail addresses, and fax numbers of two persons we can contact if we have questions about your reconciliation.
+This form gives us the names, telephone numbers, e-mail addresses, and fax numbers of two persons we can contact about your reconciliation.

-Note: Throughout these OPM Reconciliation Guidelines, please pay particular attention to statements that are in bold-faced type.
-Such statements usually contain significant information.
+Note: Throughout these OPM Reconciliation Guidelines, the bold-faced type indicates that the information is significant.